unitycontainer/documentation/articles/registration/registration.md

 # Registering Types with Unity
 Unity does not require `Type` to be registered to resolve it.

-Any concrete, constructable `Type` could be resolved by Unity.
+Any concrete, constructable `Type` could be resolved by Unity without any prior preparation.
 It will even create and supply parameters if required.
 In other words, if you can create a `Type` with `new` operator:
 ```cs
 var value = new SomeClass(new SomeOtherClass());
 ```